mattheusva/mattheusva/README.md

 ### Hey, I'm Matheus and welcome to my github!

-Student of Systems Analysis and DevelopmenT.
+Student of Systems Analysis and Development.

 I have a background in Journalism, in which I was able to work with the press office in the City Hall of my city.
 After two years as a Journalism intern, I improved my communication skills, especially writing

 In 2021, I started studying software development, looking to combine my communication skills with an old passion for technology.
-I have some projects in conjunction with the courses I've taken and I've been studying programming for about a year, including JavaScript, Python, Flutter, Cloud Computing and Containers.
+I have some projects in conjunction with the courses I've taken and I've been studying programming for about a year, including JavaScript, Python, Flutter, Cloud and Containers.

 ## Reach me on:
 <div>